 Meaning and naming of the tenses in the progressive form

-As mentioned before, both expressions represent the progressive form – fundamentally a process that is currently ongoing at the specified point in time indicated in the statement.
+As mentioned before, both expressions represent the progressive form – fundamentally a process that is currently ongoing at the specified point in time indicated in the statement, and that has not been completed yet.
 Particularities as well as special uses depend on the respective time (tense) and are listed separately in the following linked descriptions of the tenses.

-As no difference is made between the two designations, the progressive tenses can also be named with both forms.
+As no difference is made between the two designations, the progressive tenses can also be named with both.
 Compare the example sentences in the table with the verb ‘to eat’:

 |Possibility 1||Possibility 2||Example sentence|